jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 ### Qt Framework and Qt Creator

-Download the [Qt Installer](https://www.qt.io/download) from their website, and run the installer.
-You may need to install the [Qt Account](https://login.qt.io/login) before you will be able to download and install Qt.
+Download the [Qt Installer](https://www.qt.io/download), and run the installer.
+You may need to create a [Qt Account](https://login.qt.io/login) before you will be able to download and install the Qt Framework.

 Follow the installation steps, and select the following items from the list of components in the "Select Components" step: